bt3gl/building_blog/content/intro_wireshark.md

 ### The Transmission Control Protocol (Layer 4)

 Provides a reliable flow of data between two hosts with a **three-way handshake**.
-The purpose is to allow the transmitting host to ensure that the destination host is up, and let the transmitting host check the availability of the port as well.
+The purpose is to allow the transmitting host to ensure that the destination host is up and let the transmitting host check the availability of the port as well.

 This handshake works as  follows: